 Are you fascinated by the intersection of time-tested investigation and law enforcement techniques with cutting-edge advances in technology?
-SFCJS unites the nation’s foremost master’s program in Forensic Science with well-established undergraduate and graduate majors in Criminal Justice, and rapidly-growing undergraduate and graduate studies in Digital Forensics and Information Assurance.
+SFCJS unites the nation’s foremost master’s program in Forensic Science with well-established undergraduate and graduate majors in Criminal Justice, and rapidly-growing undergraduate and graduate studies in Cyber Forensics & Security.
 Exciting opportunities await to grow your knowledge, hone your skills, and follow your passion.

 Engaging in research or teaching at a university

-Depending on your specific academic interests, you could get an undergraduate degree in Criminal Justice or Digital Forensics and Information Assurance (or double major), then further that education with a master’s degree and a doctorate, depending on what you enjoy researching.
+Depending on your specific academic interests, you could get an undergraduate degree in Criminal Justice or Cyber Forensics & Security (or double major), then further that education with a master’s degree and a doctorate, depending on what you enjoy researching.

 Working in local, state, federal law enforcement or specialized police agencies